Updated August 16, 2023

 - In the Find What box, type the text or character you want to search for, or click the arrow in the Find What box and then click a recent search in the list.

-Here, we have a record of marks of four students.
 Suppose we want to find the text ‘envy’ in this table.
 For this, we click Find and Select under the Home tab then the Find and Replace dialog box appears.
-In the Find what box, we enter ‘envy’ then click on Find All.
-We get the text ‘envy’ is in cell number A5.
+In the Find What box, we enter envy and click on Find All.
+We get the text ‘envy’ in cell number A5.
+Here, we have a record of the marks of four students.

 - You can use wildcard characters, such as an asterisk (*) or a question mark (?), in your search criteria: